-How to Buy Train Tickets in China Posted by sasha on Aug 12, 2013 in Byki Lists, Culture, train, travel, Vocabulary
+How to Buy Train Tickets in China Posted by sasha on Aug 12, 2013 in Culture, Vocabulary

 Traveling around China by train (火车 – huǒ chē) is a great way to travel like a local and see the country.
 With a highly developed rail system that connects all points of this massive country, riding that train in China is much better and cheaper than flying.
 While taking the train sounds like a great idea in theory, how does one go about procuring tickets?
 Well, you could pay a high fee to agencies that will do it for you, or you could practice your Chinese and just do it yourself!